Photo of the Lorine Niedecker Workshop 2013 by Joan Guenther

 This is poetics workshop and a lab for writing.

-We meet every Sunday (virtually or in-person) and begin by reading the selected text aloud for the first hour.
+We meet every Sunday at my home in Toronto (near Chester Station) and begin by reading the selected text aloud for the first hour.
 We literally give it breath; we breathe it and feel it in our bodies, release it into the air and let it circulate, come back into our ears and our skin and additional sites of reception.
 We each read a page or a poem.
 I provide some context to the poems and will occasionally define or locate a reference, but do not otherwise explicate the work.

 In the second hour we write.
 I draw us back to the text then, pointing out various writing strategies and also bring other strategies to bear on the upcoming writing, with the goal of entering a liminal space where we can write, write with an unstructured, inviting mind.